elianiva/not-webdev-stuff/README.md

 nothing interesting to see here

 also serves as a place where i explore jujutsu vcs, i won't be using git at all for this thing

+i also won't use AI generated stuff here, so everything is handwritten, wow, crazy right, no AI slop, imagine that